-4. Conclusions
+4. CONCLUSIONS

 In this study, we successfully synthesised CuS nanoparticles (NPs) with nanometer-scale dimensions utilizing a wet chemical method.
-The XRD pattern unequivocally verified the hexagonal phase presence within the CuS particles, Notably, the investigation also unveiled a slightly sulfur-rich CuS NPs variant with an estimated bandgap energy of 3.8eV.
-Remarkably, this energy surpasses that of bulk CuS (1.85eV), signifying a significant miniaturisation effect.
+The XRD pattern unequivocally verified the hexagonal phase presence within the CuS particles.
+Notably, the investigation also unveiled a slightly sulfurrich CuS NPs variant with an estimated bandgap energy of 3.8eV.
+Remarkably, this energy surpasses that of bulk CuS (1.85 eV), indicating a significant miniaturisation effect.
 The synthesized CuS NPs exhibited outstanding photocatalytic activity in the degradation of methyl Red (MR), showcasing remarkable efficiency under visible light irradiation.
 Sample S4 shows the best photocatalytic activity.
 This performance can be attributed to the presence of surface-bound OH ions on the CuS nanostructures, which facilitate the adsorption and acceleration of the degradation process for MR molecules.
-The catalyst managed to degrade 96.3% of the methyl red dye within just 190 minutes using a 0.2g quantity, with higher sulphur ratio CuS nanostructures demonstrating the highest efficacy in achieving this remarkable degradation efficiency.
-Thus our result is better than reported by many research group on Photocatalytic activity of CuS nanoparticles on dyes like MB(Methylene blue),CR(Congo Red),RhB (Rhodamine B),[27-29] with percentage degradation ranging from 50 to 94.
+The catalyst managed to degrade 96.3% of the methyl red dye within just 190 minutes using a 0.2 g quantity, with higher sulphur ratio CuS nanostructures demonstrating the highest efficacy in achieving this remarkable degradation efficiency.
+Thus, our result is better than that reported by many research groups on the photocatalytic activity of CuS nanoparticles on dyes such as MB (Methylene Blue), CR (Congo Red), and RhB (Rhodamine B) [27-29], with percentage degradation ranging from 50 to 94.